 5. DAHLIAS (Dahlia) Speaking of annuals that grow well in every corner of our country, if you have a sunny position in your garden, try some dinner-plate dahlias.
 There are lots of smaller flowered varieties that look great planted on a border, but dinner-plate dahlias provide a real wow factor.
 Perhaps that is why so many are featured on Pinterest and Facebook when bloom season occurs (around the middle of summer through to late fall).

-While dahlias are technically annual and will die with a killing frost, they are easy to overwinter indoors.
-I dig my dahlia tubers up after the tops have been hit with early frost (in late October in my Zone 5 garden), and I let the tubers lie in the sun for a day or two.
+Mark digs his dahlia tubers up after the tops have been hit with early frost (in late October in his Zone 5 garden), and he lets the tubers lie in the sun for a day or two.
 This helps to harden off the outer skin of each tuber.
-I knock the dirt off each root and place them in a craft paper leaf bag with dry peat moss or vermiculite to insulate them.
-I place the bag in the basement in a cool, dry place.
-Each month, through the winter, I inspect them for rot.
-If I find some beginning to rot, I remove them from the bag so that the disease won’t spread.
+He knocks the dirt off each root and places them in a craft paper leaf bag with dry peat moss or vermiculite to insulate them.
+He places the bag in the basement in a cool, dry place.
+Each month, through the winter, he inspects them for rot.
+If he finds some beginning to rot, he removes them from the bag so that the disease won’t spread.

 When it comes to getting the best bang for your buck, look for many of the large flowering plants at your local garden retailer.

 Mark Cullen is an expert gardener, author, broadcaster and tree advocate

 and holds the Order of Canada.
 His son, Ben, is a fourth-generation